 In this way the Senate and Senators are exercising a form of direct democracy.
 It is from this direct democracy that the DDF derives its name – the ‘Direct Democracy Forum“.

+The Senate is populated by a process called Sortition.
+It is a process of random selection, from amongst volunteer peer groups.
 The Senate as presently envisaged will consist of some 39 peer groups, across a range of social categories (the categories).
-Each peer group would have ten members, thus the Senate would consist of some 390 Senators.
+Each peer group would have ten members, thus the Senate would consist of some 400 Senators.
 ‘Categories’ and ‘peer groups’ envisaged at present are: